How to Install Specific Package Versions With Pip in Python

 These version range specifications provide flexibility in choosing the appropriate package version for your project.

-Method 3: Using the pip install –upgrade flag
+Method 3: Using the pip install --upgrade flag

-Another method to install a specific package version is by using the --upgrade flag with the pip install command.
+command.
 This method works by upgrading the package to the specified version, effectively installing that version.
-Here’s the command:
+Here's the command:

 pip install --upgrade package_name==desired_version

-For example, to install version 2.1.0 of the django package, you would run the following command:
+For example, to install version 2.1.0 of the django

 pip install --upgrade django==2.1.0